What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 Yeah, yeah.

-It used to be that like I mean, there's a lot of good people not to say.
+I mean, there's a lot of good people, not to say.

 Oh, of course, of course.

-And then now I think it's kind of they've become the left has become the no-fun side of things.
+And then now I think it's kind of, they've become the left has become the no-fun side of things.

 It's weird how that switch happened kind of overnight.

-Yeah, they're so they're just unbelievably lame now, and there's so many talented people on the right, from Tim Dylan to Ryan Long to uh JP something, I can never remember.
+And there's so many talented people on the right from Tim Dillon to Ryan Long to JP something.

 JP Sears.